stjude-rust-labs/wdl/README.md

 * `check` - Parses and validates a WDL source file.
 Exits with a status code of `0` if the file is syntactically valid; otherwise, prints the validation diagnostics and exits with a status code of `1`.
-* `lint` - Parses, validates, and runs the appropriate linting rules on a WDL source file.
+* `lint` - Parses, validates, and runs the linting rules on a WDL source file.
 Exits with a status code of `0` if the file passes all lints;
   otherwise, prints the linting diagnostics and exits with a status code of `1`.